-Stockholders who intend to present proposals at the 2019 Annual Meeting of Stockholders under SEC Rule 14a-8 must ensure that such proposals are received by the Corporate Secretary of the Company not later than January 25, 2019.
+Stockholders who intend to present proposals at the 2019 Annual Meeting of Stockholders under SEC Rule 14a-8 must ensure that such proposals are received by the Corporate Secretary of the Company not later than April 23, 2019.
 Such proposals must meet the requirements of the SEC to be eligible for inclusion in the Company's 2019 proxy materials.

 The Company's Bylaws provide that the nomination of persons for election to the Board and the proposal of business to be considered by stockholders may be made at the annual meeting as set out in the Company's notice of such meeting, by or at the direction of the Board or by any stockholder of the Company who is entitled to vote at the meeting on such nomination or other proposal, and who, in the case of a holder of common stock, complies with certain notice procedures.
-Any holder of common stock proposing to nominate an individual for election to the Board or proposing business to be considered by the Company's stockholders at an annual meeting must give written notice and certain information to the Corporate Secretary of the Company generally not less than 90 days nor more than 120 days before the first anniversary of the preceding year's annual meeting (however, if we hold the 2019 Annual Meeting of Stockholders on a date that is not within 30 days before or 70 days after such anniversary date, we must receive the notice no earlier than 120 days prior to such annual meeting and no later than 90 days prior to such annual meeting or 10 days after the day on which public announcement of the date of such meeting is first made by us we announce it publicly).
-As a result, stockholders who intend to present proposals at the 2019 Annual Meeting of Stockholders under these provisions must give written notice to the Corporate Secretary, and otherwise comply with the Bylaw requirements, no earlier than March 22, 2019, and no later than April 21, 2019.
+Any holder of common stock proposing to nominate an individual for election to the Board or proposing business to be considered by the Company's stockholders at an annual meeting must give written notice and certain information to the Corporate Secretary of the Company generally not less than 90 days nor more than 120 days before the first anniversary of the preceding year's annual meeting (however, if we hold the 2019 Annual Meeting of Stockholders on a date that is not within 30 days before or 70 days after such anniversary date, we must receive the notice no earlier than 120 days prior to such annual meeting or 10 days after the day on which public announcement of the date of such meeting is first made by us we announce it publicly).
+As a result, stockholders who intend to present proposals at the 2019 Annual Meeting of Stockholders under these provisions must give written notice to the Corporate Secretary, and otherwise comply with the Bylaw requirements, no earlier than June 4, 2019, and no later than July 4, 2019.